spectrasonic117/mkserver/.github/README.md

 # MK SERVER

-Create a Minecraft server with the latest build of PaperMC
+Create a Minecraft server with the latest build of PaperMC or PurpurMC

+### Before Starting

+> if youre in macOS, run `brew install jq`

+> if youre in Linux (Ubuntu/Debian), run `sudo apt install -y jq`

 ### To install